5.2 - Building the action plan

 Characterise the nature of the action

-In the interest of transparency of the transition plan, the actions that compose it can be classified according to their nature:
+In a logic of transparency of the transition plan, the actions that compose it can be classified according to their nature:

 Organisational actions: changes in organisational processes;